gpuweb/WSL/Spec/source/index.rst

 ..
-WSL documentation master file, created by sphinx-quickstart on Thu Jun  7 15:53:54 2018.
+WHLSL documentation master file, created by sphinx-quickstart on Thu Jun  7 15:53:54 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-WSL Specification
+WHLSL Specification
 #################

 General